fossabot/IglooBering/documentation.md

 To authenticate users we use JWT tokens, using tokens we can allow access to the account without needing to store the password, furthermore the token remains valid if the password changes.

-You can obtain a temporary one using the `signupUser` or the `authenticateUser` mutation, if you need a permanent access token you can use the `generatePermanentAccessToken` mutation.
+You can obtain a temporary one using the `signUp` or the `logIn` mutation, if you need a permanent access token you can use the `createPermanentAccessToken` mutation.

 Every authenticated requests should have an `Authorization` header containing the token in the format `Bearer token` (for example `Bearer eyJ0eXAiOiJKV1QiLCJhbGciOiJIUzUxMiJ9.eyJleHAiOjE1Mjc2ODkzNDQsInVzZXJJZCI6IjdhYjJmMjc4LTNkYWItNDA3Ni05ZDVmLWFlYzc1ZGM4ZDA5NiIsImFjY2Vzc0xldmVsIjoiT1dORVIiLCJ0b2tlblR5cGUiOiJURU1QT1JBUlkifQ.5RaYhrVRnTgByhQMoFvARRQWZWoy3nXWiuTnuu0klsYWJEOV36wVv_4X4bZI9biDhn-gzaCPmscIbSmMdYV_XQ`).
-The only unauthenticated methods are `signupUser` and `authenticateUser`
+The only unauthenticated methods are `signUp` and `logIn`

 ## GraphQL API